Skip to main content

 • RN program; estimated starting salary of $30/hour with guaranteed job placement.

-• 60 students anticipated in each cohort; persons of color comprise 30% of inaugural class.
+• Nearly 100 students anticipated in each cohort; persons of color comprised 30% of inaugural class.

 • Classroom instruction is held at the former Wayne School, where a $12 million renovation created a hub for health care and job training.